At Providence Animal Hospital, our veterinarians provide spay and neuter surgery for puppies and kittens in Charlotte.

 The Benefits for Cats

-- Curbs naughty behaviours, such as spraying urine
+- Curbs naughty behaviors, such as spraying urine

 - Neutered cats are less likely to stray from home